JPMorgan Small Cap Value Fund earns a High Process Pillar rating.

-The portfolio is overweight in healthcare and real estate relative to the average peer in its category by 6.2 and 5.2 percentage points in terms of assets, respectively.
-The sectors with low exposure compared to their category peers are consumer cyclical and industrials, underweight the average by 6.2 and 4.7 percentage points of assets, respectively.
-The portfolio is positioned across 429 holdings and assets are more dispersed than peers in the category.
-In particular, 9.5% of the portfolio's assets are concentrated in the top 10 fund holdings, compared to the category’s 29.5% average.
-And in closing, in terms of portfolio turnover, this fund trades more frequently than its average peer, potentially racking up additional expenses for investors and creating a drag on performance.
+The portfolio is overweight in real estate by 5.9 percentage points in terms of assets compared with the category average, and its financial services allocation is similar to the category.
+The sectors with low exposure compared to category peers are industrials and consumer cyclical, underweight the average by 6.3 and 4.2 percentage points of assets, respectively.
+The strategy owns 359 securities and its assets are more dispersed than the typical peer in the category.
+In the most recent disclosure, 9.4% of the fund’s assets were concentrated in the top 10 fund holdings, compared to the category average's 25.7%.
+And finally, in terms of portfolio turnover, this portfolio's holdings turn over more often than comparable products in its peer group, possibly resulting in higher costs for investors and a drag on performance.